-West Virginia Conservation Agency (WVCA) - Cindy Shreve serves as the Conservation Services Program Manager North and oversees data collection for the agency including litter transport from private vendors and other grant- and state-funded agricultural BMP programs.
-Barbara Elliott and Amy Henry, Conservation Specialists, assist with the submission of agricultural BMP data from the Agricultural Enhancement Program (AgEP) and other grant programs in the Eastern Panhandle Conservation District.
-Ben Heavner, Conservation Specialist in the Potomac Valley assists with the agricultural BMP data collection for the AgEP Program and other grant programs within the Potomac Valley Conservation District including litter transport from private vendors.
+West Virginia Conservation Agency (WVCA) - Carla Hardy serves as the Watershed Program Coordinator and oversees data collection for the agency including litter transport from private vendors and other grantand state-funded agricultural BMP programs.
+Barbara Elliott, Watershed Specialist, assists with the submission of agricultural BMP data from the Agricultural Enhancement Program (AgEP) in the Eastern Panhandle Conservation District.
+Ben Heavner, Conservation Specialist in the Potomac Valley assists with the agricultural BMP data collection for the AgEP Program within the Potomac Valley Conservation District.